 - Yangtze River Airlines

 So, you’re going to need a Fortune Wings Club account.
 While it shouldn’t matter in theory which airline you sign up with, I’m going to suggest everyone sign up through the Hainan Airlines site.
-They’re the main airline in the program, and are (possibly) going to give you 500 Fortune Wings points just for signing up.
+They’re the main airline in the program, and by default it seems they give you 500 Fortune Wings points just for signing up.